Mikhail Artemyevich Muravyov: In Ukraine and on the Romanian front

 On January 27, Muravyov sent a report to Antonov-Ovseenko and Lenin on the capture of Kiev:

 Victor A. Savchenko accompanied this statement by Muravyov with the following remark:

-Muravyov was a staunch opponent of "Ukrainization" and his troops carried out mass repressions against the Ukrainian intelligentsia, officers, and the bourgeoisie, to the point that it even became dangerous to speak Ukrainian in the streets.
+Muravyov was a staunch opponent of "Ukrainization" and his troops carried out mass repressions against the Ukrainian intelligentsia, officers, and bourgeoisie, to the point that it even became dangerous to speak Ukrainian in the streets.
 The People's Secretariat of Ukraine, which had moved to Kyiv from Kharkiv, demanded the removal of Muravyov from the city, calling him “the leader of the bandits”.

 On February 14, Muravyov was appointed commander of the front, having received the task of opposing the Romanian forces, who sought to seize Bessarabia and Transnistria.
 In his telegram, Lenin demanded from Muravyov: "Act as energetically as possible on the Romanian front".
 In response, Muravyov reported:

 On March 9, he established military revolutionary tribunals in the controlled territory.
 Muravyov commanded the troops of the Odessa Soviet Republic until March 12, but could not hold the city.
 After leaving Odessa on March 11–12, he ordered the ground units and ships of the navy of the Odessa Soviet Republic "to open fire with all guns at the bourgeois and nationalist parts of the city and destroy it."

 On April 1, having abandoned his troops, Muravyov arrived in Moscow.
 Lenin, on the initiative of Antonov-Ovseenko, offered him the post of commander of the Caucasian Soviet Army, but the local Bolsheviks, headed by the chairman of the Baku Council of People's Commissars Stepan Shaumian, very sharply opposed such a candidate.

 In mid-April, in parallel with the suppression of the anarchists in Moscow, Muravyov was arrested on charges of abuse of power and connections with the anarchists; the commission of inquiry did not confirm the charge, and by a decree of the Presidium of the All-Russian Central Executive Committee, the case "for the lack of corpus delicti" was dismissed.
 Muravyov himself, being in Odessa, described his "exploits" in Kyiv as follows: